AI Glossary

 Temperature Settings

-A parameter in Large Language Models (LLMs) that controls the randomness and creativity of the text generated by the model.
+A parameter in LLMs that controls the randomness and creativity of the text generated by the model.
 Higher temperature settings make the output more diverse and surprising, while lower settings make it more focused and predictable.

 Test Automation